 Robyn and KTH have been organizing Tekla Festival events in Stockholm for the last four years and now, through SI, it’s going international.
 The aim remains the same: to involve more teenage girls in STEM (science, technology, engineering and mathematics) by providing them with a fun and creative platform to learn and explore.

-The two-day international Tekla festival in Brasilia was organised by the Embassy of Sweden in Brazil, KTH Royal Institute of Technology and the Swedish Institute and it was held during the Swedish innovation week.
+The two-day international Tekla festival in Brasilia was organised by the Embassy of Sweden in Brazil, KTH Royal Institute of Technology and the Swedish Institute and was held during the Swedish innovation week.

 – It was a great experience.
 I had no previous knowledge of many areas that I’ve learned about during the workshop.
 It was also really great to meet new people, professionals and such empowered women.